Much of Harvard research scales down for safety

 Sarah Fortune leads a lab of about 20 scientists who study tuberculosis.
 The lab at the Harvard TH Chan School of Public Health is in a biosafety level 3 containment facility, so researchers must wear N95 personal respirator masks and full-body Tyvek protection suits to experiment on specimens of the disease that in 2018 killed 1.5 million worldwide.

-The researchers investigate drug resistance, and host response is important in preclinical vaccine development.
+The researchers investigate drug resistance and host response, which is important in preclinical vaccine development.
 But last week, as the numbers of COVID-19 cases in Massachusetts and the U.S. continued to rise, Fortune had to make a gut-wrenching decision.

 Her lab came to a complete stop.